 The same survey found that to address the growing concerns around sustainability and energy efficiency, more than 30% of wireless carriers have made public commitments that align with the Paris Agreement's effort to curb further damage to our climate.
 Additionally, a staggering 83% of network professionals rate energy efficiency as "extremely important" or "very important" in their network transformation strategy.

-"The mobile section has worked collaboratively to create an industry-wide climate action roadmap to achieve net-zero greenhouse gas (GHG) emissions by 2050," stated the report.
+"The mobile section has worked collaboratively to create an industry-wide climate action roadmap to achieve net-zero

 Number of cellular connections, 2021-2025 (Billion)